Paris Fashion for Moms: How to Dress Like a Parisienne While Chasing Toddlers

 The Golden Rule

 Above all, remember the one rule Parisian women live by: less is more.
 One great bag, one good pair of shoes, one signature scarf.
 You do not need a different outfit for every day.
-You need a few perfect pieces that make you feel confident - whether you are sipping espresso at a sidewalk cafe or chasing your toddler through the Tuileries.
+You need a few perfect pieces that make you feel confident, whether you're sipping espresso at a sidewalk cafe or chasing Lila through the Tuileries.

-Save this guide for later Keep your phone in a waterproof case - it doubles as rain protection and lets you take worry-free photos near fountains.
-Bring a reusable water bottle - refilling at public fountains saves money and keeps everyone hydrated.
-Comfortable walking shoes are essential - European cities are best explored on foot.
-Pack a compact first aid kit - cobblestone blisters are real.
+Save this guide for later.
+Keep your phone in a waterproof case.
+It doubles as rain protection and lets you take worry-free photos near fountains.
+Bring a reusable water bottle.
+Refilling at public fountains saves money and keeps everyone hydrated.
+Comfortable walking shoes are essential.
+Pack a compact first aid kit.
+Cobblestone blisters are real.

 Toddler Travel Must-Haves